Trevor Brown (artist)

 Trevor Brown (born 1959) is an English artist from London but based in Japan.
 His "occasionally shocking" work explores issues of paraphilia.

 Life and work

+Brown was born in the London metropolitan area in 1959.
+After attending art school, he worked for graphic design studios and advertising agencies and was a freelance illustrator.
+In the mid-1980s, he began publishing booklets of his illustrations in the "industrial music culture" mail-order scene.
 Brown has been living and working in Japan since 1994.

 His work explores paraphilias, such as lolicon, ero guro, BDSM, and other fetish themes.
 Innocence, violence, misogyny, and Japanese popular culture all collide in Brown's art.

-Early features on Trevor Brown's art appeared in Adam Parfrey's Apocalypse Culture II, Shade Rupe's Funeral Party 2, and in Jim Goad's ANSWER Me! zine.
-Since then his interviews and art have been featured in numerous publications worldwide, most recently on the cover of Gothic & Lolita Bible in Japan.
+Early features on Trevor Brown's art appeared in Adam Parfrey's Apocalypse Culture II, Shade Rupe's Funeral Party 2, and in Jim Goad's Answer Me! zine.
+Since then his interviews and art have been featured in numerous publications worldwide, most recently on the cover of the Gothic & Lolita Bible in Japan.
 His work also appears on a variety of book and record covers.
-He has illustrated for Coup de Grace an edition of Friedrich Nietzsche's Der Antichrist.
+He has illustrated for Coup de Grace an edition of Friedrich Nietzsche's The Antichrist.
 Brown has also had several books of his art published.